nju-websoft/RSN/README.md

 3. For RSN4KGC.ipynb, we adopt a matrix filter method for evaluation, which may use more than 64 GB memories.

 4. For EA datasets, V1 denotes the normal ones, V2 denotes the dense ones.
+Please use first 10% data of <code> ref_ent_ids </code> for validation.

 ## CITATION